-On March 13, 2020, I issued Executive Order 20-01 and declared a peacetime emergency under Minnesota Statutes 2019, section 12.31, subdivision 2.
+On March 13, 2020, I issued Executive Order 20-01 and declared a peacetime emergency under Minnesota Statutes 2020, section 12.31, subdivision 2.
 On March 16, 2020, the Executive Council approved an extension of the peacetime emergency.
-After notifying the Legislature, on April 13, 2020, May 13, 2020, June 12, 2020, July 13, 2020, and August 12, 2020, I issued additional Executive Orders extending the peacetime emergency.
-In this Executive Order, the peacetime emergency declared in Executive Order 20-01 and extended in Executive Orders 20-35, 20-53, 20-75, 20-78, and 20-83 is referred to as the "COVID-19 Peacetime Emergency."
+After notifying the Legislature, on April 13, 2020, May 13, 2020, June 12, 2020, July 13, 2020, August 12, 2020, September 11, 2020, and October 12 I issued additional Executive Orders extending the peacetime emergency.
+In this Executive Order, the peacetime emergency declared in Executive Order 20-01 and extended in Executive Orders 20-35, 20-53, 20-75, 20-78, 20-83, 20-89, and 20-92 is referred to as the "COVID-19 Peacetime Emergency."

-As a result of the COVID-19 pandemic, all fifty states are in states of emergency.
+As a result of the COVID-19 pandemic, all 50 states have declared states of emergency, and 49 of them are in place today.
 This is because COVID-19 cases and deaths continue to proliferate.
-According to the United States Centers for Disease Control and Prevention ("CDC"), more than 6.3 million people have been infected in the United States, resulting in over 190,000 deaths.
+According to the United States Centers for Disease Control and Prevention ("CDC"), more than 10.1 million people have been infected in the United States, resulting in over 239,000 deaths.
+Last Friday, the United States recorded over 132,700 cases in a single day, setting a daily record for new cases for the third straight day.
 As it has with the rest of the nation, the COVID-19 pandemic continues to take its toll on Minnesota.
-The Minnesota Department of Health recently reported the largest one-day increase in positive cases since the pandemic began.
-Over the past week, Minnesota has averaged 751 positive cases reported per day, an increase of 13 percent from the average two weeks earlier.
-Minnesota has had over 82,000 confirmed COVID-19 cases, with over 6,800 hospitalizations and over 1,800 fatalities.
+From November 3 to November 6, Minnesota reported four straight days of record daily COVID-19 cases.
+Two days later, Minnesota set another state record of 5,908 new cases.
+Yesterday, we lost 56 Minnesotans to COVID-19, setting a grim new record for deaths reported in a single day.
+This surge has placed our hospitals under immense strain.
+Intensive Care Units are on the verge of dangerous capacity shortages in many areas of the state.
+Minnesota has had over 194,000 confirmed COVID-19 cases, with over 12,000 hospitalizations and over 2,700 fatalities.
 We have continued to learn more about COVID-19's propensity to spread rapidly throughout our communities-both rural and urban-and continued action is necessary to mitigate its impacts.

 As I have noted in previous Executive Orders, the COVID-19 Peacetime Emergency opens our toolbox to allow us to take swift action to protect the health and well-being of our families, communities, and businesses.
 During the COVID-19 Peacetime Emergency, I have exercised executive authority through numerous executive orders to provide relief and further prepare our State for the COVID-19 pandemic.
 Such actions have included the closure of schools and implementation of a distance learning period; enhanced protections for veterans in our veterans homes; activation of the National Guard to assist in relief efforts; measures to preserve personal protective equipment; temporary closure of bars, restaurants, and other places of public accommodation; efforts to provide economic relief and stability to those impacted by the pandemic; regulatory changes allowing our state agencies, health care providers, and licensing boards to ensure fast relief to Minnesotans; and orders requiring Minnesotans to stay at home to slow the spread of the virus.
+Current regulations limit the size of gatherings and events, consistent with advice from state and federal experts.
+A recent report from the White House continues to recommend "maintaining restrictions on indoor gathering sizes to help limit transmission events that disproportionately contribute to maintaining epidemic spread."